FreeRTOS/FreeRTOS-LTS/README.md

 ## FreeRTOS/FreeRTOS Long Term Support

-Libraries in this GitHub branch (also listed below) are part of the [FreeRTOS 202210-LTS](https://github.com/FreeRTOS/FreeRTOS-LTS/tree/202210-LTS) release.
+Libraries in this GitHub branch (also listed below) are part of the FreeRTOS 202406-LTS release.
 Learn more at https://freertos.org/lts-libraries.html.

 | Library                     | Version             | LTS Until  | LTS Repo URL                                                                    |
 |-------------------------    |---------------------|------------|-------------------------------------------------------------------------------  |